- Home

 How can you leverage this API?

-The LSEG Refinitiv Element Framework (EF) can be installed via public npm.
+The Element Framework (EF) can be installed via public npm.

-- EF comprises over 40 Web Component elements and is still growing.
+• EF comprises over 40 Web Component elements.

-- The Framework is utilized in all Refinitiv digital product channels including Refinitiv Workspace and RDP.
+• The Framework is utilised in various LSEG digital product channels including LSEG Workspace and RDP.

-- The library is readily available to Refinitiv partners and offers clear documentation with easy-to-use tooling and processes.
+• The library is readily available to LSEG Workspace partners and offers clear documentation with easy-to-use tooling and processes.

 How to get started